matthew-tfs/mjcb.io/content/blog/00002-windows-on-arm.md

 I really enjoyed using the Surface RT when I had it.
 It functioned well as both a laptop and as a tablet and I always preferred it over using an iPad.
 I never had a problem with using Internet Explorer as the only browser, since Chrome was not available on the platform and Edge did not yet exist (yes, I like Edge, it is a great browser in my opinion).

 As time went on there were some fun little workarounds to the limitations that people discovered.
 I remember a few months after launch the ability to side load certain apps such as PuTTY with a minor workaround.
 I also played around with published Remote Desktop applications at the time which allowed me to load applications such as Visio on a device that was never really meant to support it.
-It wasn't a bad device, but it wasn't quite ready for the masses, and it was most definitely a first generation device.
+It wasn't a bad device, but it wasn't quite ready for the masses, and it was most definitely a first-generation device.
 Since it was the first Surface device, the kickstand only had one position unlike the newer Surface tablets that can go to any position.

 After a few months I ended up selling it and buying an ASUS Ultrabook instead since I ran into several issues with some applications that I absolutely needed on a portable Windows device.
 Obviously, the Surface brand went on to be quite successful for Microsoft and my personal daily driver is a Surface Laptop, which I think is a fantastic device.